Fiber to the x: Definitions

 To promote consistency, especially when comparing FTTH penetration rates between countries, the three FTTH Councils of Europe, North America, and Asia-Pacific agreed upon definitions for FTTH and FTTB in 2006, with an update in 2009, 2011 and another in 2015.
 The FTTH Councils do not have formal definitions for FTTC and FTTN.

-Benefits

-While fiber optic cables can carry data at high speeds over long distances, copper cables used in traditional telephone lines and ADSL cannot.
-For example, the common form of Gigabit Ethernet (1 s) runs over relatively economical category 5e, category 6 or 6A unshielded twisted-pair copper cabling but only to 100 m.
-However, 1 s Ethernet over fiber can easily reach tens of kilometers.
-Therefore, FTTP has been selected by every major communications provider in the world to carry data over long 1 s symmetrical connections directly to consumer homes.
-FTTP configurations that bring fiber directly into the building can offer the highest speeds since the remaining segments can use standard Ethernet or coaxial cable.

-Fiber is often said to be "future-proof" because the data rate of the connection is usually limited by the terminal equipment rather than the fiber, permitting substantial speed improvements by equipment upgrades before the fiber itself must be upgraded.
-Still, the type and length of employed fibers chosen, e.g. multimode vs. single-mode, are critical for applicability for future connections of over 1 s.

-With the rising popularity of high-definition, on-demand video streaming applications and devices such as YouTube, Netflix, Roku, and Facebook LIVE, the demand for reliable bandwidth is crucial as more and more people begin to utilize these services.

-FTTC (where fiber transitions to copper in a street cabinet) is generally too far from the users for standard Ethernet configurations over existing copper cabling.
-They generally use very-high-bit-rate digital subscriber line (VDSL) at downstream rates of 80 s, but this falls extremely quickly when the distance exceeds 100 m.

 Fiber to the premises

 Fiber to the premises (FTTP) is a form of fiber-optic communication delivery in which an optical fiber is run in an optical distribution network from the central office all the way to the premises occupied by the subscriber.
 The term "FTTP" has become ambiguous and may also refer to FTTC where the fiber terminates at a utility pole without reaching the premises.